Flashcards in Cell Biology Deck (104):

 -To form the tubes, the cells are long and joined end to end

--Xylem cells are hollow in the centre and phloem cells have very few subcellular structures so that stuff can flow through them
+-When Xylem cells die, they form hollow tubes and phloem cells have very few sub-cellular structures so that minerals, food and water can flow through them easily

 Most cells in your body have a nucleus.
 What does a nucleus contain and how?